Home of Truth, Utah

-Home of Truth is a ghost town located in San Juan County in southeastern Utah, United States.
-The settlement was a short-lived utopian religious intentional community in the 1930s, led by a spiritualist named Marie Ogden.
-The Home of Truth started in 1933 with an initial population of 22 people, but grew to around 100 at its peak.
+Home of Truth is a ghost town located in San Juan County, Utah.
+The settlement was a short-lived utopian religious intentional community in the 1930s led by spiritualist Marie Ogden.
+The Home of Truth started in 1933 with an initial population of 22 people and grew to around 100 at its peak.

 During its brief history, the town was isolated from the surrounding community socially as well as physically, its residents keeping to themselves in a strict, simple lifestyle.
 Ogden took over the local newspaper and used it to introduce outsiders to her beliefs.
 The crisis that led to the downfall of the Home of Truth resulted from her writings about efforts to raise a woman from the dead.
 The investigations by local authorities and the intense media attention that followed drove most of the members to abandon the group by the end of 1937.
 A handful of residents continued to occupy Home of Truth until 1977.

-Today the empty buildings at Home of Truth, lying on fenced private land, are little-noticed curiosities along Utah State Route 211, seen mainly by visitors to the Needles district of Canyonlands National Park.
+Today the empty buildings at Home of Truth lie on fenced private land along Utah State Route 211, seen mainly by visitors to the Needles district of Canyonlands National Park.

 Location

 The site of Home of Truth lies approximately 15 mi north of Monticello, and some 3 mi west of Church Rock.
 The settlement was spread out along Dry Valley, bounded on the north and south by irregular mountain ridges that come close together at the western end, in a place called Photograph Gap.
+In the image to the left, the "Inner Portal" is on the horizon just to the right of the road.

 Utah State Route 211, the road to Newspaper Rock and the entrance to the Needles district of Canyonlands National Park, passes through the site.